-In recent years, many investors have been focused on the short-term gains they can make from investing in property, thanks to Sydney and Melbourne’s booming real estate market.
+During the property boom of 2020-21 many investors focused on the short-term gains they could make from investing in property.

-Now that boil has become more of a simmer, it’s the perfect time to reflect on some of the longer-term benefits you can hope for when you decide to become a property investor, especially if you are looking to secure your financial future.
+Now that we're almost through the downturn stage of this property cycle and our property markets are about to reset and a new cycle will commence, it’s the perfect time to reflect on some of the longer-term benefits you can hope for when you decide to become a property investor, especially if you are looking to secure your financial future.

 These include, but are in no way limited to, the following…

 Bricks and mortar enable everyday Aussies, “mum and dad investors”, to build their wealth with minimal risk.